 - Reason and Revolution in Eighteenth-Century France, Dr. Kate Astbury (French)

 - Politics and Opinion in Hanoverian Britain, Dr. Sarah Richardson (History)

-- Consumption and Culture in Eighteenth-Century Britain, Professor Maxine Berg (History)
+- Consumption and Culture in Eighteenth-Century Britain, Professor Mark Knights (History)

 - Relevant Philosophy, English, and language modules as available

-Please consult the English Postgraduate Prospectus for entry requirements.
-Please note that we currently require an IELTS score of at least 7.5 rather than 7.0.
-Questions and queries about the application procedure can be addressed to the Graduate Secretary, Mrs Caroline Parker (firstname.lastname@example.org) questions about the academic content of the program can be addressed to the Convenor, Dr Katherine Astbury (French Studies) (email@example.com)
+Please contact the course director for entry requirements.
+Please note that we currently require an IELTS score of at least 7.0 rather than 6.5.
+Questions and queries about the application procedure can be addressed to the Graduate Secretary Caroline Parker (firstname.lastname@example.org) ; questions about the academic content of the programme can be addressed to the Convenor, Dr Katherine Astbury (email@example.com)